ewhicher/matter/content/collections/pages/home.md

         text: ', we design products and services that improve experiences, open new markets, and redefine categories.'
 card_one_text: 'Identify new growth opportunities to stay relevant in a rapidly changing market'
 card_two_text: 'Turn early stage ideas into valuable products and services that customers love'
-card_three_text: 'Kickstart a new phase of growth with an embedded team focused on delivering your goals'
+card_three_text: 'Accelerate progress with an embedded team focused on delivering your goals'
 hidden_text: 'We inject momentum into important projects and light fires in the bellies of the people and teams we work with.'
 logos:
   - basf-white-artworked.png